Gansu ultramarathon disaster: Timeline of fatalities

 A total of 21 runners (18 men and 3 women) died, and a further 8 were injured.
 All of the dead were in the lead pack.
 When the cold front arrived, the lead pack were near the summit at the third checkpoint and faced the wind in wide open; while the much slower runners, mostly female, missed the cold front.
-A female runner would have won the overall race had it not been suspended.
 Only four of the 172 runners made it to the fourth checkpoint.
 These four runners were way behind the lead pack, for instance, the first among the four arrived the second checkpoint at 11:09, while Liang Jing, the first of the six runners in the lead pack, arrived at 10:42.

 Liang, a former champion and a record-holder, was among the casualties and recorded a zero heart rate at 13:08 by his sports watch.
 Also one of the victims was Huang Guanjun, a hearing-impaired marathon champion from China's 2019 National Paralympic Games.

 Aftermath

 Disciplinary action

-Jingtai County's Communist Party Secretary, Li Zuobi (李作璧), the highest ranked in the county yet only middle ranked among the organizers, committed suicide on 9 June 2021.
+Jingtai County's Communist Party Secretary, Li Zuobi, the highest ranked in the county yet only middle ranked among the organizers, died by suicide on 9 June 2021.
 This led to widespread commentary on, first, whether he was made a scapegoat in the Communist Party's way of assigning responsibility, and second, on the broader culture of suicides of Chinese Communist officials.

 The official investigation handed internal Communist Party disciplinary actions to 31 others, mostly in the form of demerit.